felipenmartins/Robotics-Simulation-Labs/SoccerSim/ReadMe.md

 The goal of this lab is to apply everything that we learned in the course to implement a robot soccer team!

 ## RCJ Soccer Simulator
-For this lab, we are going to use the RoboCupJunior Soccer Simulator - SoccerSim (Figure 1).
-It is based on Webots and programmed in Python.
+For this lab, we are going to use the RoboCupJunior Soccer Simulator - SoccerSim [[1]](https://doi.org/10.3389/frobt.2022.915322), illustrated in Figure 1.
+SoccerSim is based on Webots and programmed in Python.

 ![Soccer Sim screenshot](../SoccerSim/SoccerSim_match.gif)

-Figure 1.
+###### Figure 1.
 Webots running the RCJ SoccerSim with three robots on each team.

 ## Tasks